 Yes, you can run with this stroller, but it's just as ideal for, well, strolling.

 Pros: For the price, you get a mountain bike-style suspension system that offers an ultra-smooth ride, with an adjustable handlebar.
 There’s an extra-large UPF 50+ canopy to keep your kids cool and protected from the sun.
 And it’s compatible with BOB infant car seats or Britax ones when using the BOB car seat adapter.
 It fits kids from birth through eight weeks using an infant car seat.
+It has 10 pockets and an extra-large cargo basket.

 Cons: If you’re using this to walk around the park, there’s not an ideal spot to hang your diaper bag, which, if you have twins, will be pretty full.